JasnahOrg/nrt_efa_comms_repro/README.md

 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace test tests::test_instance_1 ...
 FAILED
 ```
+- The only difference between the tests on instance 0 and instance 1 are the global rank assigned to the instance's device.
 - The above commands compile to NEFF and run the graph xla/rust_hlo_run_rank_0.pb, which does a single all reduce op with a single input.
 The debug representation of the .pb:
 ```
 HloModule xla_computation_ordered_wrapper, entry_computation_layout={(f32[4]{0})->(f32[4]{0})}